Recipe: Udon Soup with Bok Choy and Poached Egg

 The bok choy at my local Japanese market looked so fresh and green the other day that I had to pick some up.
 I also scored a few packets of fresh udon noodles and a bunch of spring onions.
 Cooked in some chicken broth back home, I had a very satisfying bowl of soup within 15 minutes of walking in the door.

 I used packages of fresh udon noodles in my soup, but you can also use dry udon.
 Add the dry udon directly to the broth and let it cook for a minute or two.
 When the noodles are just pliable, add the eggs and continue with the recipe.

-Bring the chicken broth to a simmer in a medium saucepan.
+Bring the broth to a simmer in a medium saucepan over medium heat.
 (The broth should be about 2 inches deep in the pan.)
 Add the star anise and cinnamon and simmer for 5 to 10 minutes to infuse the broth with the spices.
 When finished, use a slotted spoon to remove the spices.

 Crack the eggs into separate measuring cups and slip them into the simmering broth, one at a time.
 Cook for 2 minutes, then add the noodles and bok choy.
 Stir very gently to submerge the noodles and bok choy, but so as not to break the eggs.
 Cook for another 2 minutes, until the whites of the eggs are completely set but the yolks are still loose.
 (Cook for an additional minute if you like your yolks set.)

-Off the heat, gently stir in the soy sauce and the spring onions.
-Taste and add more soy sauce if necessary.
-Divide the soup between two bowls and eat immediately.
+Off the heat, gently stir in the soy sauce and the scallions.
+Taste and add more soy sauce if needed.
+Divide the soup between 2 bowls and eat immediately.